The Undiscovered Colombia Adventure

 - Unwind in the beautiful and relaxed Caribbean city of Cartagena de Indias

-This is a private tour and you will be accompanied by an English-speaking local guide during all excursions, and throughout your time on the Lost City Hike (Days 3-7) and in the Amazon (Days 10-14).
+This is a private tour and you will be accompanied by an English-speaking local guide during all excursions, and throughout your time in the Amazon and during your Lost City Trek.
 The price displayed is per person based on two people sharing.
-All of our tours can be tailor-made to suit you.
+All tours can be tailor-made to suit your interests and requirements.

 You’ll be hiking up some steep paths and over rough terrain, as well as wading through rivers, so you’ll need to come equipped, both with the right attitude and the right equipment.
 Though it can be challenging in parts, there will be plenty of breaks for long lunches and refreshing swims, and you’ll be in a mixed ability group with several guides, so you can go at your own pace.
 Very often the most amazing experiences are the hardest won, and this hike is most certainly testament to that.